zydou/arti/doc/dev/notes/keymgr-certificates.md

 ## Storage format

-For the `relaysign_ed` cert, the storage format is Tor's [certificate format](https://spec.torproject.org/cert-spec.html).
+For the `K_relaysign_ed` cert, the storage format is Tor's [certificate format](https://spec.torproject.org/cert-spec.html).

 If we choose to support other types of certificates in the future, they will likely have a different format (not specified here).

-If we ever decide to change the format of the `relaysign_ed` certificate, we will deprecate the existing `.tor_ed25519_cert` key type, and introduce a new one for certificates using the new format.
+If we ever decide to change the format of the `K_relaysign_ed` certificate, we will deprecate the existing `.tor_ed25519_cert` key type, and introduce a new one for certificates using the new format.